 - Force 4x MSAA: Enables multisample anti-aliasing (MSAA) in Open GL ES 2.0 apps.

-- Disable HW overlays: Using the hardware overlay enables each app that displays something on the screen to use less processing power.
-Without the overlay, an app shares the video memory and has to constantly check for collision and clipping to render a proper image.
+- Disable HW overlays: Disables the hardware overlay.
+Note that using the hardware overlay lets apps that display something on the screen use less processing power.
+Without the overlay, apps share the video memory and have to constantly check for collision and clipping to render a proper image.
 The checking uses a lot of processing power.

-Enable Disable USB audio routing to disable automatic routing to external audio devices connected to a computer through a USB port.
+Set Disable USB audio routing on to disable automatic routing to external audio devices connected to a computer through a USB port.
 Automatic routing can interfere with apps that are USB-aware.

 Monitoring options provide visual information about app performance, such as long thread and GPU operations.

-Tap Profile GPU Rendering and then On screen as bars to display the GPU rendering profile as bars (figure 9).
-For more information, see Profile GPU rendering.
+Tap Profile GPU Rendering and then On screen as bars to display the GPU rendering profile as bars, as shown in figure 9.
+For more information, see Profile GPU rendering speed.

 App options help you understand how your app operates on the target device.